Azure/bicep-registry-modules/docs/Spec/Template/README.md

 | `subnetName`                  | `string` | `uniqueString()`       |                                           | Optional |
 | `tags`                        | `object` | `{}`                   |                                           | Optional |

 In addition, the template should include the following parameters for each resource in the template.
 This example shows the defaults for a `KeyVault` resource.
+The default values for each parameter should be set to the template parameter related above.

 | Name                         | Type     | Default                | Allowed                                   | Notes |
 | ---------------------------- | -------- | ---------------------- | ----------------------------------------- | ----- |